StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/covar_samp.md

 ## Parameters

-`expr1`: expression 1.

-`expr2`: expression 2.

-If `expr` is a table column, it must evaluate to TINYINT, SMALLINT, INT, BIGINT, LARGEINT, FLOAT, DOUBLE, or DECIMAL.
+`expr1` and `expr2` must evaluate to TINYINT, SMALLINT, INT, BIGINT, LARGEINT, FLOAT, DOUBLE, or DECIMAL.

+If `expr1` and `expr2` are table columns, this function calculates the sample covariance of these two columns.

 ## Return value